How Do You Know If You’ve Been Breached?

 Such a service needs to be more than just basic monitoring provided by Security Information and Event Management (SIEM) platform.
 These do a fine job generating alerts based on indicators, but are wholly insufficient to catch real threats and thorough data breaches.
 In order to effectively decrease the time to detection and catch the attack before exploitation, you need to employ not just standard detection, but a marriage of pro-active threat intelligence and advanced behavioral, network, and asset analytics.

 Threat intelligence provides pre-threat indicators that ensure your security monitoring and detection are tracking the latest threats, monitoring for them, and understanding attacker behaviors before the attack launches.
-It also provide context for your security operations and analysts to more quickly identify threats and understand the criticality of an event.
+It also provides context for your security operations and analysts to more quickly identify threats and understand the criticality of an event.
 Thus decreasing false positives and increasing the percentage of real incidents you need to address.

 Behavioral, network, and asset analytics do proactive hunting, essentially, through your data logs looking for behaviors that are either abnormal for your users, network, or computers or match attacker and malware behaviors.
 These provide a significant improvement in alert fidelity.
 A ThreatConnect study found that more than 50% of the 351 organizations surveyed, regardless of mature platform or size, said their threat intelligence system in place prevented phishing attacks (67%), ransomware attacks (58%), breach of customer data (60%), insider threats (57%), business email compromise (55%), and supply chain attacks (49%).